What is the Housing Choice Voucher Program (HCVP)?

 Am I eligible for a voucher?

 Eligibility for a housing voucher is determined by MHA based on the annual gross income and family size.
 Participation in this program is limited to US citizens and specified categories of non-citizens who have eligible immigration status as defined by HUD.
-In general, the family’s income may not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.
+The family’s income may not exceed 80% of the median income for the county or metropolitan area in which the family chooses to live.
 Median income levels are published by HUD and vary by location.
 See MHA income limits.
 Families must meet additional eligibility criteria specified in MHA’s Administrative Plan.

 How can I apply?